-In May 2020, Fifth Avenue Presbyterian Church launched A Place at the Table, an outreach meal ministry to address the crisis of hunger and food insecurity in midtown Manhattan exacerbated by the Covid-19 pandemic.
+In May 2020, just two months into the lockdown, Fifth Avenue Presbyterian Church launched A Place at the Table to mitigate the rise in hunger and food insecurity brought on by the Covid-19 pandemic.

 If you would like to support A Place at the Table with a financial contribution, go to fapc.org/give and choose the fund “Fifth Avenue Hunger Fund.”
 Thank you for your generosity.